-In 2024, Aegon UK refreshed its inclusion, equity and diversity strategy, with a focus on their role in creating greater social inclusion.
-This is built on a long-standing commitment to community impact.
-Historically, efforts to support social mobility were organic, driven by passionate colleagues mentoring, volunteering, and fundraising for causes close to their hearts.
+In 2024, Aegon UK refreshed its inclusion, equity and diversity strategy, placing social inclusion at its core.
+This built on a long-standing commitment to community impact.
+Historically, efforts to support social mobility were organic - driven by passionate colleagues mentoring, volunteering, and fundraising for causes close to their hearts.